nuclight/tkxgram/docs/db.md

        main: /Telegram/Chan1234/2345
        priv: /Telegram/Acc98/Chan1234/2345

    or inverse path?
-Finding all occurences for message 2345 in channel 1234 under all accounts - could be expensive.
+Finding all occurrences for message 2345 in channel 1234 under all accounts - could be expensive.

    -> no, let's have separate tables for this.